AW9920/osMDV/CAD-MTM/readme.md

-# CAD of the patient side manipulator
+# CAD of the Master Tool Manipulator

 This folder provides mechanical assembly and CAD drawings.